Skip to content

 Run the following commands in your terminal to download and shell into an environment that comes with the Lind Sandbox.
 You'll need Docker installed.

-docker pull --platform=linux/amd64 securesystemslab/lind-wasm # this might take a while ...
+docker pull --platform=linux/amd64 securesystemslab/lind-wasm-dev # this might take a while ...

-There is a development environment with tooling and source code available, instructions to be found here
+This is a development environment with tooling and source code available, additional instructions to be found here

 2. Write a program